shiroyasha/blog-source/source/posts/2014-09-23-pipes-in-the-shell.html.md

 image: pipes-in-the-shell.png
 ---

 Here is a story of my typical work session in the shell.
 It starts by a wish to make the computer execute some of my commands.
 For example, I want to list all the files in the current directory.
 From prior knowledge I know that the `ls` command does exactly that, so I use it, and get the desired output.
 But I am out of luck, the current directory contains too many entries and I just can't scroll so much up in the history.

+READMORE

 I also know that there is this nifty little command called `more` that paginates any text that it receives on the input.
 If only I could just somehow connect the two.